-As a budding blogger, you might have encountered the term ‘URL slug' and scratching your head in puzzlement.
+As a budding blogger, you might have encountered the term ‘URL slug' and scratched your head in puzzlement.

 It sounds like a garden pest, right?
 But in the blogging world, it's a crucial part of your blog post's identity.

-And in this article, we'll break down the mystery behind URL slugs, why they're important, and how they could play a massive role in directing traffic to your site.
+In this article, we'll break down the mystery behind URL slugs, why they're important, and how they play a massive role in sending traffic to your site.

 So, are you ready to become a URL slug guru?
 (Sounds like a fun job, doesn't it?)